sindresorhus/focus/readme.md

 > Theme that lets you focus on the content

-For when you need to edit a lot of text without being distracted by code and markup.
+For when you need to edit a lot of inline text without being distracted by code and markup.

 ![Focus light](screenshot-light.png)
 ![Focus dark](screenshot-dark.png)